mastrup/ShareX.CustomUploader/README.md

 ## How To Use
 ### Installation

-Install Umbraco.ShareX.CustomUploader via NuGet: `Install-Package Umbraco.ShareX.CustomUploader`.
+Install ShareX.CustomUploader via NuGet: `Install-Package ShareX.CustomUploader`.

 After restarting your site, you'll find a new context menu item on your media folders - 'ShareX Custom Uploader'.